vatpac-technology/sops/docs/enroute/Melbourne Centre/ELW.md

 ELW is responsible for the ML TCU when **ML APP** is offline.
 ELW is responsible for **BLA** and **SNO** when they are offline.

-BLA may elect to, at their discretion, provide a top-down approach service for CB TCU when **CB APP** is offline.
-BLA may also elect to reclassify the Class C airspace within the CB TCU to Class G up to **A085** when **CB APP** is offline.
+When **CB APP** is offline, CB TCU (Class C SFC-F245) reverts to Class G, and is administered by BLA.
+Alternatively, BLA may provide a top-down approach service if they wish.

-AY CTR (Class D and C SFC-A085) reverts to Class G when **AY TWR** is offline, and is administered by BLA.
+When **AY TWR** is offline, AY CTR (Class D and C SFC-A085) reverts to Class G, and is administered by BLA.
+Alternatively, BLA may provide a top-down procedural service if they wish.

 (vatsys map)